CSB Community Kitchen

 - Support sustainable and environmentally responsible programs and development

 Roots of CSB Community Kitchen

-Certain parties within CSB, including the Office for Experiential Learning and Community Engagement and the Office of Sustainability, spent multiple years researching models of campus food recovery programs, including The Campus Kitchens Project and specifically Augsburg's Campus Kitchen.
+Certain parties within CSB, including the Office for Experience & Professional Development and the Office of Sustainability, spent multiple years researching models of campus food recovery programs, including The Campus Kitchens Project and specifically Augsburg's Campus Kitchen.
 Augsburg's model encompasses a free food program, the community garden, the farmer's market, and food justice simulations, and its mentorship has been instrumental in the implementaion of CSB Community Kitchen.

 CSB Community Kitchen currently partners with Bel Clare Estates, Hands Across the World, Anna Marie's Alliance, and the Dream Center to provide congregate meals three times a week.
 The CSB Community Kitchen strives to maintain a community-based focus through providing programs within the surrounding area.
 We work with these partners in order to provide access to warm and healthy meals to those facing food insecurity.
 Through these programs, we are able to build connections with those in our local community.